Geoffrey Parsons (pianist): Biography

-Geoffrey Parsons was born in the Sydney suburb of Ashfield, to a working-class family.
-He had two older brothers and a large extended family.
+Geoffrey Parsons was born in Summer Hill, New South Wales, a suburb Sydney, Australia, to a working-class family, his parents Francis Hedley Parsons and Edith Vera Buckland and had two older brothers and a large extended family.
 He originally intended to study architecture, but his love of music prevailed.

-From 1941 to 1948 he studied with Winifred Burston (a student of Ferruccio Busoni) at the NSW State Conservatorium of Music (where a family friend, George Vern Barnett, was on the piano staff) and under the general tutelage of Eugene Goossens.
+From 1941 to 1948 he studied with Winifred Burston (a student of Egon Petri and Ferruccio Busoni) at the NSW State Conservatorium of Music (where a family friend, George Vern Barnett, was on the piano staff) and under the general tutelage of Eugene Goossens.
 He won the ABC's Instrumental and Vocal Competition in 1947 with a performance of Brahms's Piano Concerto No. 2.
 He toured Australia with Essie Ackland in 1948, and in 1950 travelled to Britain to perform with bass baritone Peter Dawson.

 The six-concert tour completed, Parsons remained in London, earning a living initially as a cocktail lounge pianist.
-This led to a series of engagements spanning five years with the popular duettists Anne Ziegler and Webster Booth, and permanent residence in Britain.
+This led to a series of engagements spanning five years with the duettists Anne Ziegler and Webster Booth, and permanent residence in Britain.
 While in London in 1950 he received some months of lessons from Gordon Watson, before deciding that he needed a different approach, as Watson concentrated on solo performing while Parsons was by now committed to the art of the accompanist.

 A performance of Schubert's Winterreise with Gerhard Hüsch in his first London concert since World War II led to Parsons being invited to Munich to be Hüsch's permanent accompanist, where they worked together almost daily.
 There he studied with Friedrich Wührer in 1956.

 In 1961, he made his first appearance with Elisabeth Schwarzkopf at the Royal Festival Hall at the invitation of Walter Legge, and later became her principal accompanist.

-The list of singers with whom he worked included Dame Joan Hammond, Victoria de los Ángeles, Nicolai Gedda, Rita Streich, Birgit Nilsson, Hans Hotter, Hugues Cuénod, Norman Bailey, Lucia Popp and Janet Baker.
+The list of singers with whom he worked included Victoria de los Ángeles, Nicolai Gedda, Christa Ludwig Birgit Nilsson,and Janet Baker.

-Increasingly Parsons began to partner younger singers such as Thomas Hampson, Olaf Bär, Barbara Bonney, Thomas Allen, Jessye Norman, Wolfgang Holzmair and Bryn Terfel.
-Some of these younger artists such as Susan Kessler, Yvonne Kenny, Felicity Lott and Ann Murray were also pupils of Parsons's long-time life partner, the singer Erich Vietheer.
+Increasingly Parsons began to partner younger singers such as Thomas Hampson, Olaf Bär, Jessye Norman, Wolfgang Holzmair and some of these younger artists such as Susan Kessler, Yvonne Kenny, Felicity Lott and Ann Murray were also pupils of Parsons's long-time life partner, the singer Erich Vietheer.

-Geoffrey Parsons also accompanied some of the world's greatest instrumentalists, including Nathan Milstein, Ruggiero Ricci, Paul Tortelier, Wanda Wiłkomirska and Ida Haendel.
+Parsons also accompanied some instrumentalists, including violinist Nathan Milstein, Ruggiero Ricci and cellist Paul Tortelier, Wanda Wiłkomirska and Ida Haendel.
 Artists whom he partnered quickly appreciated his exemplary standards of musicianship, and a level of pianistic command that was totally new to the accompanist's role.
-This led to his increasing recognition as the ideal accompanist in a career that saw him perform in over 40 countries in six continents, including all the major international music festivals.
+This led to his increasing recognition as the ideal accompanist in a career that saw him perform in over 40 countries, in six continents, including all the major international music festivals.
 He also recorded widely throughout his career, leaving a vast output.
 He also partnered other pianists such as Leslie Howard, for example in works by Franz Liszt for two pianos, in which neither pianist is subordinate to the other.